FFTAI/fftai.github.io/docs/quickstart.md

 # Extended Development Through Physical GR-1 Robot

-To develop with a physical robot, you need to:
+## Initial Setup (First-time Users)

+If this is your first time running the development environment, complete the following steps before proceeding with the setup:

-1. Get familiar with the robot operation, see [Operation Instruction](operationinstruction.md) for details.
+1. Familiarize yourself with the robot's operation.
+Refer to [Operation Instruction](operationinstruction.md) for details.
-2. Installing Server Environment Dependencies and RoCS Server Binary.
+2. Install Server Environment Dependencies and RoCS Server Binary.

    Use either of the following commands in your terminal to install the server dependencies and RoCS Server binaries: